elastic/terraform-provider-ec/CONTRIBUTING.md

   - Run `make format`, `make lint` and `make fmt`.

   - Ensure that [unit](#unit) and [acceptance](#acceptance) tests succeed with `make unit testacc`.

+  - After you've opened your Pull request and have a PR number, make sure to generate a changelog entry, [See example entries](https://github.com/elastic/terraform-provider-ec/tree/95e7f5c7fe6795163aff1118a7f7add44e23de50/.changelog).

   - Use the provided PR template, and assign any labels which may fit your PR.